 International Education Stream for Manitoba Graduates

-The new International Education Stream (IES) for Manitoba graduates is offered only to International students graduating in Manitoba.
+The new International Education Stream (IES) for Manitoba graduates, as suggested by name, is offered only to International students graduating in Manitoba.
 Additionally, this stream provides a faster pathway to nomination.

 There are three pathways:

 Business Investor Stream

 You can easily immigrate to Manitoba under Business Immigration if you are a rich business person.
 This renewed Business Investor Stream allows the province of Manitoba to recruit and nominate qualified business investors and entrepreneurs provided they have the intent and ability to start or purchase businesses in Manitoba.
 However, the applicant must complete certain steps.
 The time period to start a business in Manitoba is within the first 24 months of arrival in Canada on a temporary work permit.
 In this Business Investor Stream, applicants will no longer be required to submit a deposit of $100,000 to the Manitoba government.